awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 ### Target Tracking Scaling Policy for Scale Out Only for an ECS Service<a name="aws-resource-applicationautoscaling-scalingpolicy--examples--Target_Tracking_Scaling_Policy_for_Scale_Out_Only_for_an_ECS_Service"></a>

 The following example both registers an [AWS::ECS::Service](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html) as a scalable target and defines a `TargetTrackingScaling` scaling policy\.
 The policy is used to add capacity to the ECS service when the average CPU utilization metric exceeds the target utilization\.
 Because the value of `DisableScaleIn` is set to true, the target tracking policy won't remove capacity from the scalable resource\.
+The ELB resources referenced are in a separate nested template\.

 #### JSON<a name="aws-resource-applicationautoscaling-scalingpolicy--examples--Target_Tracking_Scaling_Policy_for_Scale_Out_Only_for_an_ECS_Service--json"></a>